aditya22899/EDS_ADS_COVID-19/README.md

 Purpose: Visualisation of COVID Data on a Dynamic dashboard

-Methodology: Development using Dash environment and the updated COVID-19 data froom John hopkins.
+Methodology: Development in python using the updated COVID-19 data froom John hopkins and in the end the dynamic dashboard development in Dash environment.

-The source code (jupiter notebook) for delivery 3 can be found in the folder 'notebooks' with the title: "EDS_Delivery_3_MatrikelNr_414705".
+The source code (jupiter notebook .ipynb file) for delivery 3 can be found in the folder 'notebooks' with the title: "EDS_Delivery_3_MatrikelNr_414705".
 Simply run the whole notebook and you can open the dynamic dashboard in the end